Personal Finance Software Support

 If so then, just go back to the original program (that you should have stored in a safe place just for this purpose) and use that.
 If you didn't do that, then go back to the original file attachment in the delivery e-mail.

-Most of the time, this #DIV/0! will go away when you complete your input.
+Most of the time, this "error:" #DIV/0! will go away when you complete your input.
 It's just saying you're dividing something by zero, which happens when there's insufficient input.

 If a red Error! dialog box comes up saying your input must be confined to a range of values, and your input was within that range, then the problem is that the input cell doesn't accept pennies.
-Just Try again rounding the value to the nearest dollar.
+Try again rounding the value to the nearest dollar.
 If it still happens, then send e-mail with the spreadsheet name, sheet tab name, and exact cell number, so it can be changed.
 In general, don't input pennies.